appfolio/abprof/README.md

 different locally-built Ruby implementations for speed.
 Here's the easiest way to do that:

+### How Many Times Faster?

+ABProf will try to give you an estimate of how much faster one option is than the other.
+Be careful taking it at face value -- if you do a series of trials and coincidentally get a really different-looking run, that may give you an unexpected P value *and* an unexpected number of times faster/better/different.

+In other words, those false positives will tend to happen *together*, not independently.
+If you want to actually check how much faster one is than the other in a less-biased way, set the number of trials and/or iterations very high, or manually run both yourself some large number of times, rather than letting it converge to a P value and then taking the result from the output.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.